 YAZ®/Yasmin® Product Liability Litigation

 Represented Bayer as part of a nationwide product liability litigation alleging personal injuries caused by the oral contraceptives YAZ® and Yasmin®.
 MDL in the Southern District of Illinois and in individual cases in California, Oregon, and Georgia.
+Among other positive results, obtained complete dismissal of all claims against Bayer in a suit filed in Oregon federal court, and briefed a successful 11th Circuit appeal upholding a summary judgment decision in Bayer’s favor.

 Education & Honors